 As a writer, story ideas flow in and out of me.
 They sometimes come at inconvenient times like showers when I can’t write anything down.
 I memorize the words, repeating them over and over until I can get something written down.
 Those words are never as good as the originals.

-Some ideas flow out of me so fast, I can’t grasp them at all.
-They’re gone before I even fully comprehend them.
+Some ideas flow out of me so fast that I can’t grasp them at all.
+They’re gone before I even comprehend them.
 Perhaps those stories are on their way to another artist, not meant for me.